The World In Play: Chapter 5: Let the Thief Beware

 Long Dianchi, also called Taz, arrived home and went looking for his guardian.
 He climbed the stairs and found Alice Kearny with Jingwu in the library.

-The second floor of the townhouse was divided into the office on the south and the library on the north, and, in the middle of the east side of the house, a full bath and a powder room.
+At the moment, the second floor of the townhouse was divided into the office on the south and the library on the north, and, in the middle of the east side of the house, a full bath and a powder room.
 The south-east end of the office could be converted into a guest suite via two sliding doors.

 While the public area of the house was Chinese Chippendale, the library was Chinese Craftsman.
 The furniture, still graceful, was more massive than the living room's and evoked a less formal ambiance.
 The walls were lined with shelves of books and tall cabinets, which held computers, various sorts of music players, and a television.
 One end of the room was for serious study or work.
 Under a pair of chandeliers were large and sturdy tables with upright chairs.
 On a glowing Isfahan rug at the other end of the room, there was a large globe in front of a pair of Morris chairs featuring ornate lattice-work sides.
 Close by was a matching asymmetric den-couch.
 Floor lamps supplied individual reading lights.